by NEIL SINYARD

 Yet there is one thing that particularly struck me as consistent about all three films and marked them out as being bold and unusual in mainstream cinema: they all end unhappily, and in rather similar ways.
 In all of them, a main character is left at the end in a state of complete mental collapse.
 All three films are about schemes which go awry, and where the wrong people get caught up in the crossfire of desire and deceit.
 In all of them there is an innocent victim who is killed.
 None of them has a redeeming love story; and although all involve crime of one sort or another, the forces of law are either ineffectual or invisible.
 In the two films that are adaptations, Nesbitt adds twists that are not in the originals but give an extra touch of blighted fortune to the fates of torn and tormented main characters who are seeking salvation from a miserable domestic and social situation.
 All three films afford the characters a tantalising glimpse of a better future, but then disaster strikes just at the point when things seem finally okay and they can move forward.
 “It’s all over.” says Gwen Watford’s wife in relief at the end of Do You Know This Voice?: alas, she speaks more truly than she knows.
 What a strangely pessimistic and intriguing portfolio of work: was the pessimism somehow prophetic?
 When talking about Dulcima in his autobiography, Bryan Forbes described Frank Nesbitt as a “young director starting out on a career” who, he wrote, “showed great promise in his handling of this melodramatic bucolic tale.”
 Promise?
 Starting out?
 We know now that Nesbitt was not starting out on a directing career but packing up; and one would love to know why.

-Thanks to Network DVD for providing the image of Frank Nesbitt and John Mills at the top of this article.
+Thanks to Network DVD for providing us with the image of Frank Nesbitt and John Mills at the top of this article.

 All three Nesbitt films are available from Network DVD: Do You Know This Voice?, Walk a Tightrope and Dulcima.